SchweppeLab/Corona/README.md

 This component contains the Corona software project to produce the Corona virtual mass spectrometer, and depends on the following libraries:

-1. msim - contained in this repository, and described below.
+1. MStreamer - contained in this repository, and described below.
 2. [Nova](https://github.com/SchweppeLab/Nova) - a library for spectral data management and interprocess communication.
 3. [ScottPlot](https://github.com/scottplot/scottplot/) - for spectral visualization.